8 Common Tax Myths: Are They True or False?

 2. I am a student.
 I don’t have to pay taxes.

-This can actually be true or false!
+This is usually false, but can be true in some limited cases!
 If you are a student and still claimed as a dependent on someone else’s tax return (likely your parents), whether you have to file a return yourself or not depends on how much you earned.
 If you earned less than the IRS minimum, you may still want to file if your employer took out taxes in order to be eligible for a refund.
 Take a look at your W-2 and the IRS website to see if you need to file.

 3. Sometimes It’s better to NOT make more money to avoid paying more in taxes because of a higher tax bracket.

 This is false.
 Our tax system is based on “marginal tax brackets” which means if your income goes up and you move up to the next tax bracket, your marginal tax rate is the tax rate applied to the next additional dollar of income you earn.
 It doesn’t apply to every dollar you earned in a year.
 It’s only the incremental amount above the tax bracket limits.
 You can read more here about marginal tax rates and how they work.

 4. A mistake on your taxes impacts your credit score.

 This is false.
 A mistake on your taxes is just that, a mistake on your taxes.
 It has no impact on your credit score.
 The IRS will usually notify you by mail of the error and it’s your responsibility to either respond with information that supports your return or file an amended return.
 If the correction means you owe more taxes, the IRS charges interest and penalties from the due date of your tax return until you pay what’s due.
 So the longer you wait to fix a mistake, the more expensive it can be.
 Not paying your taxes can result in a tax lien, which used to impact your credit score.
 But tax lien information was wrong so often that it isn’t included by the credit bureaus anymore.
 Read more here on what does impact your credit score.

 5. If I file an extension, I have until October 15 to pay my taxes.